 The buildings to be supplied are Manchester Central, the Town Hall Extension, Heron House, Manchester Art Gallery, Central Library, the Midland Hotel, the Bridgewater Hall, and One St Peter’s Square.
 Of these, Manchester Central, the Town Hall Extension, the Bridgewater Hall, and the Midland are all due to have an electrical connection.

 Central to the proposals is a ‘Tower of Light’ next to Manchester Central, which is designed to encase dispersion flues.
-The combined heat-and-power centre is due to be located under the Metrolink arch at the junction of West Mosley Street and Great Bridgewater Street.
+The combined heat-and-power centre is due to be located under the Metrolink arch at the junction of Lower Mosley Street and Great Bridgewater Street.

 Manchester City Council has set up a special purpose vehicle to manage the project, with Vital Energi acting under a design, build, operate, and maintain contract, which will see it responsible for the operation and maintenance of the network for the next 30 years.